 Artificial Turf and Rubber Infill - ISRI provides education about the positive economic and environmental benefits of rubber recycling, and cautions against prematurely deciding not to use crumb rubber before reviewing and considering the existing scientific evidence.

-Scrap Tire Design for Recycling - Scrap recyclers seek an open dialogue and joint working group between recyclers and manufacturers to advance DfR concepts and promote awareness, environmental conservation, and a vibrant and open recycled rubber marketplace.
+Tire Design for Recycling - The recycled materials industry seeks an open dialogue and joint working group between recyclers and manufacturers to advance DfR concepts and promote awareness, environmental conservation, and a vibrant and open recycled rubber marketplace.

 Use of Rubberized Asphalt in Road Construction - ISRI supports legislation that seeks to expand rubberized asphalt as the preferred material of choice.